ConquerLP/Schiemens/README.md

 - no left-recursion,
 - predictable parse paths with single-token lookahead,
 - full compatibility with recursive descent parsing techniques.

+Complete grammar is available in `notes/grammar/Schiemens.g4`.
+(Open with any text editor)

 ### 🧠 Expression hierarchy